Subsetting and Filtering#

 [i] xsnow.xsnow_io: Using lazy loading with Dask

-[i] xsnow.xsnow_io: Created 25 lazy datasets (data NOT yet loaded into memory)
+[i] xsnow.xsnow_io: Created 25 datasets

 <xsnowDataset>